vlraymond/ianjon.github.io/_projects/Ice-Cellar/2017 Ice Cellar Progress.md

 June 16, 2017: Social meadia post.
 Got contacted from an NSB-Mayors office persononel asking to send as a widespread email across the northslope

 Alaska Eskimo Whaling Commission manager/employee asking if she could try and get us on the agenda for a meeting being held her in fairbanks in the month of July about the projects.
 As in try and present it at AEWC.

+June 19,2017: Figuring out why matplotlib.pyplot isn't functioning on the pi.
+Function runs but the inteded source that I followed shows a live graph, while mine just shows a blank screen.